Collaborative Document Editing with Multiple Users and AI Agents: User Study

 \subsection{Study Procedure}

-The procedure was coordinated via the \textit{StudyAlign} web application \cite{Lehmann2025_studyalign}, which integrated the questionnaires, writing task and application description page, and access to the prototype.
 Once participants received the study link and provided informed consent, they were free to work with the prototype for a week.
-We recorded interactions with the prototype.
-The semi-structured group interviews were conducted using Microsoft Teams and were audio-recorded and transcribed.
+We recorded interactions and conducted semi-structured group interviews using Microsoft Teams, which were audio-recorded and transcribed.
 The study followed our institute's regulations (e.g. information on goals, process, data protection, opt-out and consent form).
-We next describe each step in more detail.